The Contagiousness of Puerperal Fever: History

 The end of the essay included eight steps which birth attendants needed to adhere to in order to prevent the spread of infection from patient to patient, especially infected patients to susceptible women after childbirth.
 Until this time in history these eight rules were the most definitive standard so far published on the control of this terrifying illness.
-Adhering to these protocols no doubt saved innumerable lives around the world.
+Adhering to these protocols likely saved innumerable lives around the world.

-Unfortunately the essay did not enjoy the early and wide distribution which it deserved.
+The essay did not have wide distribution.
 The essay first came to light as a paper read before the Boston Society for Medical Improvement.
-The Society asked that the essay be published as a paper in the New England Quarterly Journal of Medicine and Surgery in April 1843.
+The Society asked that the essay be published as a paper in The New England Quarterly Journal of Medicine and Surgery in April 1843.
 Due to low circulation of this specialized journal and the fact that the journal was discontinued after just one year, the paper was not properly brought to the attention of either physicians or the public at large.

-In 1852 Dr. James Copeland mentioned the Holmes essay positively in his well-respected Dictionary of Practical Medicine.
+In 1852, Dr. James Copeland mentioned the Holmes essay positively in his Dictionary of Practical Medicine.
 Dr. Copeland, who was the Consulting Physician to Queen Charlotte's Lying-in Hospital in London, affirmed the contagiousness of puerperal fever by pointing out that "Dr. Holmes has forcibly and eloquently brought this much neglected subject before the profession."
 Dr. Copeland unfortunately also added that there was no consensus on the infectiousness of puerperal fever with such eminent experts as Hulme, Leake, Hull, Beaudeloque, Tonnellé, Dugé, Dewees and others still denying this fact.

 Twelve years after the original publication in 1843 Holmes reprinted his essay in 1855 as a private publication.
-He entitled it “Puerperal Fever as a Private Pestilence.”
+He entitled it "Puerperal Fever as a Private Pestilence".
 He had two main reasons for the reprint: first, because of the poor distribution of the essay at first; and second, to warn his fellow doctors and convince them of the contagiousness of puerperal fever.
 Holmes added a preface to the original essay, stating all the issues, deflating the pretensions of the professors who were still denying the cause of the fever, and warning medical students of the illogical nature of their arguments.
+Holmes theories were confirmed by the work of Semmelweis.